Pros and Cons of Buying a House

 Can make decisions about future home and yard development (additional rooms, a shed, a pool, etc.)Can’t control monthly dues for Homeowners Associations (HOAs)

-What Are the Advantages of Owning a Home?
+What Are the Benefits of Owning a Home?

 Historically, the biggest advantage of owning a home is long-term financial security.
 For decades, home ownership in America represented stability because the housing market almost always went up in value, rewarding homeowners with equity and also a way to borrow money, should the need arise.